danilocurvelo/imd0030-20242/lessons/graphs.md

 ```

-### Adjacency list data structure
+### Adjacency lists data structure

-The adjacency list is a type of data structure for implementing both undirected graphs and directed graphs.
+The adjacency lists is a type of data structure for implementing both undirected graphs and directed graphs.

-Adjacency list
+Adjacency lists
 : A graph data structure that associates each vertex with a list of edges.

-`MapGraph` uses an adjacency list data structure: the `neighbors` map associates each `Point` with a `List<Edge<Point>>`.
-The adjacency list provides a very direct implementation of the `DirectedGraph` interface methods like `addEdge` and `neighbors`.
+`MapGraph` uses an adjacency lists data structure: the `neighbors` map associates each `Point` with a `List<Edge<Point>>`.
+The adjacency lists provides a very direct implementation of the `DirectedGraph` interface methods like `addEdge` and `neighbors`.

 ```java
 public class MapGraph implements DirectedGraph<Point> {